 “A thorough and critical analysis of identity problems of young people in the digital age, written by two renowned masters of sociological theory.”
 Klaus Hurrelmann, Hertie-School of Governance, Berlin

-John Bynner is Professor Emeritus of Social Sciences in Education in the Centre for Longitudinal Studies at the UCL Institute of Education London.
+John Bynner is Professor Emeritus of Social Sciences in Education in the Centre for Longitudinal Studies at the University College London Institute of Education.